The art collection in the Gleimhaus

 Graphic art collection

 With the exception of the portrait painting collection, the library and the manuscript archive, the majority of Gleim's estate was sold at several auctions, including his collection of prints.
 Since the opening of the Gleimhaus as a literary museum in 1862, a new collection of drawings and prints has been built up, into which a few sheets from Gleim's estate have found their way.
 Portraits of poets, artists and scholars were a focal point from the very beginning.
-At the end of the 19th century, the collection of portraits by the Halberstadt cathedral preacher Christian Friedrich Bernhard Augustin (1771-1856) also found its way into the museum, a collection of Halberstadt personalities, which also included individual sheets from Gleim's estate, as well as those from the estate of Augustin's father-in-law Gottlob Nathanael Fischer (1748-1800).
-Many of the sheets from the Augustin Collection are labelled with biographical information as well as autographs of the personalities depicted.
+At the end of the 19th century, the portrait print collection of Halberstadt’s chief cathedral preacher, Christian Friedrich Bernhard Augustin (1771–1856), was added to the museum.
+This collection includes portraits of notable figures from Halberstadt, some of which also originated from Gleim’s collection and the estate of Augustin’s father-in-law, Gottlob Nathanael Fischer (1748–1800).
+Many of the sheets from the Augustin Collection are labelled with biographical information as well as autographs of the depicted personalities.
 They are still organised according to the traditional principle of class and profession.

-The collection of prints includes large groups of works by the Halberstadt-born graphic artist Ludwig Buchhorn (1770-1856) and the portraitist Georg Friedrich Adolph Schöner (1774-1841), who lived in Halberstadt for a long time.
+The collection of prints includes large groups of works by the Halberstadt-born graphic artist Ludwig Buchhorn (1770-1856) and the portrait artist Georg Friedrich Adolph Schöner (1774-1841), who resided in Halberstadt for many years.

-A broad selection of the print collection is presented at museum-digital.
+A broad selection from the graphic collection is available at museum-digital.

 Reading and writing chair by Johann Wilhelm Ludwig Gleim